Accessible Widget

 photo link

-Thank you to all the amazing people who made this day unforgettable!
+Thank you to all the fantastic people who made this day unforgettable!

 But until then, check out what we did last year at the celebration!!!

-Every year we celebrate our diversity, our culture, shared identity and our stories.
+Every year, we celebrate our diversity, culture, shared identity, and stories.

 Pride: Powered by PechKucha 2013